Sustainability Pledge

 Additional Facts.

-According to Earth.og an estimated 92 million tonnes of textile waste is produced every year.
+According to Earth.org an estimated 92 million tonnes of textile waste is produced every year.
 The textile industry produces 10% of global carbon emissions.
 Working conditions are dangerous and inhumane as sales and profits supersede human welfare.

 The slow fashion movement is working to change buyer mindsets and educate on the impacts of the fashion industry.
 We advocate for manufacturing that respects people, wildlife and the environment.